 No. 14 USC routs Rice 66-14 in big debuts by Williams, Riley

+Lincoln Riley‘s tenure is off to a rip-roaring start, and his players sound confident their revitalization of a powerhouse program will get even better.

+“This is definitely a statement,” star receiver Jordan Addison said.
+“That’s what we wanted to do.
+Week 1, we had to show everybody that this wasn’t just no hype.
+We’re ready to play.”

-LOS ANGELES (AP) Caleb Williams passed for 249 yards, rushed for 68 more and hit Jordan Addison for two touchdowns, and coach Lincoln Riley's tenure at No. 14 Southern California got off to a roaring start with a 66-14 victory over Rice on Saturday.
+Caleb Williams passed for 249 yards, rushed for 68 more and hit Addison for two touchdowns in No. 14 USC’s 66-14 victory over Rice on Saturday.

-Calen Bullock, Shane Lee and Ralen Goforth returned three of USC's four interceptions for touchdowns.
-The Trojans scored more points in Riley's debut than they did in any game under Clay Helton, who was fired last season before a powerhouse program sank to its worst record in 30 years.
+Calen Bullock, Shane Lee and Ralen Goforth returned three of USC’s four interceptions for touchdowns while the Trojans scored more points in Riley’s debut than they did in any game under Clay Helton, who was fired last season before USC sank to its worst record in 30 years.

 With Williams going 19 for 22 while leading six consecutive scoring drives to open the game, USC had its highest-scoring performance since 2008, when the program still reigned near the top of college football under Pete Carroll.

-Darwin Barlow also rushed for a score, and Brown had a stellar start to his USC career with 76 combined yards on just eight touches.
+Darwin Barlow also rushed for a score in the Trojans’ 538-yard attack.

+“We have a lot of confidence, and we didn’t just build that confidence coming out here in the first game,” Williams said.
+“We built that through workouts.
+We built that recently.
+Just coming together, all one, that’s the best way to do it.”

-Wiley Green passed for 69 yards for Rice before leaving with an apparent right arm injury after throwing the pick-6 to Bullock in the second quarter.
-Orange County native TJ McMahon took over, but threw three interceptions in the schools' first meeting since 1971.
+Wiley Green passed for 69 yards for Rice before leaving with a right arm injury in the second quarter after Bullock returned his interception 93 yards.
+Orange County native TJ McMahon took over, but threw three interceptions in the schools’ first meeting since 1971.

 Ari Broussard rushed for two scores, and Cameron Montgomery had 99 yards on the ground for the Owls.

-Bullock returned a pick 93 yards for a score in the second quarter, and Alabama transfer Lee brought his interception back 40 yards on the opening drive of the third.
-Goforth made a 31-yard TD return on Rice's next drive, ballooning USC's lead to 45-14 before the offense had even touched the field in the second half.
+After Bullock’s electrifying TD, Alabama transfer Lee brought his interception back 40 yards on the opening drive of the third.
+Goforth made a 31-yard TD return on Rice’s next drive.

+“There’s four plays that really led to this game going the way it did from a lopsided manner, and that’s really those four interceptions, and certainly the three that were pick-6’s,” Rice coach Mike Bloomgren said.
+“I mean, that’s something that’s really hard to deal with.
+I’m just proud that our kids did keep fighting.”

 USC hadn’t returned three interceptions for scores since Nov.
 11, 1982, at Arizona.
 The Trojans fell one short of the NCAA record for pick-6’s.